juriad/advent2022/README.md

 - Miranda - fails to build
 - Noop - you can't code anything interesting in Noop yet
 - Cilk - just a library for C++ which adds parallelism
+- Gri - can only work with constant memory
+- Hume - only on archive
+- Processing - just a Java "library"
+- Limbo - language for Inferno operating system